-You can occasionally see bald eagles from campus, but a surer bet is to go out to the Colonial Parkway between Jamestown and Yorktown.
+You can regularly see bald eagles high above campus, but you can get a closer from look the Colonial Parkway between Jamestown and Yorktown.
 Eagles nest on Jamestown Island and they're a common sight from the meadows and beaches along the James River.
+If you walk on the beach and pick up a fish skeleton, it’s probably the remains of an eagle meal.

 It's poetic justice to have bald eagles so accessible to us, since two of our researchers have deserved a lot of the credit for the comeback story of the bald eagle.
 Mitchell Byrd and Bryan Watts of William & Mary's Center for Conservation Biology have documented the return of the bald eagle in the Chesapeake Bay region from near-zero numbers to the point where there were enough of them for the species to be removed from the federal endangered species list in summer of 2007.